How long does a civil lawsuit take?

 Thus, when asked how long does a civil lawsuit take, the answer is – it depends.
 It can never be 100% certain from the commencement of a proceeding whether it will fall within the aforementioned time periods.
 With that said, the California Judiciary has made it a priority to resolve civil matters as efficiently and timely as possible without infringing on the parties’ rights.

-If you, or someone you know, is involved in a civil lawsuit, contact our experienced attorneys at Bremer Whyte Brown & O’Meara, LLP to learn more.
+If you, or someone you know, is involved in a civil lawsuit and is in need of a civil litigation lawyer, contact our experienced attorneys at Bremer Whyte Brown & O’Meara, LLP and schedule a consult today.